cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 `add_two(2)`, was `5`.
 You can imagine that this would be especially helpful when we have a lot of tests going on.

-Note that in some languages and test frameworks, the parameters to equality assertion functions are called `expected` and `actual`, and the order in which we specify the arguments matters.
+Note that in some languages and test frameworks, the parameters for equality assertion functions are called `expected` and `actual`, and the order in which we specify the arguments matters.
 However, in Cairo, they’re called `left` and `right`, and the order in which we specify the value we expect and the value